-In sub-Saharan Africa, livestock farming constitutes a crucial basis for the livelihoods of more than 80 per cent of households that are classed as poor.
-As a result of the growing population, increasing income and urbanisation, demand for animal products is rising steadily.
+In sub-Saharan Africa, livestock is crucial for the livelihoods of more than 80 per cent of households that are classed as poor.
+As a result of a growing population, increasing income and urbanisation, demand for livestock products is rising steadily.

-Climate change has a negative impact on livestock farming.
-Rising temperatures and lower annual rainfall reduce the animals’ yields and inhibit the growth of fodder crops.
+Climate change has a negative impact on livestock production.
+Rising temperatures and lower annual rainfall reduce livestock productivity and inhibit the growth of fodder crops.
 Due to soil degradation and water scarcity, animals no longer have sufficient food.
-Land-use conflict is also increasing, threatening food security and gradually eroding livestock farmers’ livelihoods.
+Land-use conflicts are increasing, threatening food security and gradually eroding livestock farmers’ livelihoods.

-Key actors in livestock farming increasingly include climate change adaptation and mitigation in their farming practices, sector strategies and investment projects.
-Within the Paris Agreement’s framework, the countries are improving the reporting of their NDCs in the livestock sector.
+Key actors in the livestock sector increasingly include climate change adaptation and mitigation in their farming practices, sector strategies and investment projects.
+Within the framework of the Paris Agreement, countries are improving the reporting of their NDCs in the livestock sector.